- Side Effects/Risks

-Sinus surgery, unlike other types of surgery where a diseased part or organ is removed, involves the re-routing of existing sinus pathways in addition to removal of diseased tissue.
+Sinus surgery, unlike other types of surgery where a diseased part or organ is removed, involves the re-routing of existing sinus pathways in addition to the removal of diseased tissue.
 It cannot be emphasized more strongly that post-operative care is as equally important as the surgery itself.
 One of the most common causes of failure of this procedure is poor post-operative care and follow-up.
 The doctor can only do so much.
 It is up to the patient to share in the responsibility of caring for this chronic illness.
 The following instructions are designed to help patients recover from sinus surgery as easily as possible and to prevent complications.
 It is very important that patients read these instructions or those provided by their surgeon and follow them carefully.

 This information is provided to help people prepare for sinus surgery and to help them understand more clearly the associated beliefs, risks, and complications of sinus surgery.
 However, ask your doctor if you have questions to help you better understand the procedure.

 What are the risks, side effects, and complications of sinus surgery?

 The following complications and risks of sinus surgery have been reported in the medical literature.
 This list is not meant to be inclusive of every possible complication.
 It is here for patient information only - not to make patients overly concerned - but to make them aware and more knowledgeable concerning potential aspects of sinus surgery.
 The surgeon will review the risks and benefits of the surgery when obtaining consent for the operation and will be able to discuss the chance of these complications with respect to an individual's potential risks of surgery at that time.

 - Failure to resolve the sinus infections or recurrence of sinus problems and/or polyps.